Too Terrified to Give Birth Again? Understanding Secondary Tokophobia After Traumatic Birth

 You don't have to wait until you're in crisis.
 Earlier intervention means more time to process trauma before your next birth.

-What's happening for you right now
+What's happening for you right now — the fear, the flashbacks, the avoidance, whatever is most present.

 You're Not "Just Anxious"-You're Traumatised